< Main Page.

 See this thread for more details.

 This seems to have the same problems with Camera2 API as the OnePlus 3T (see above).
 Issues with RAW images have been reported for third party camera applications - see here, here and here.
-As of August 2017, OnePlus have said this should be fixed in the next OS update.
+As of August 2017, this seems to have been fixed.
+But as of December 2017, there seem to be additional problems with RAW on Android 8.

 I have occasionally tested on various Samsung devices using their remote test labs - although useful, this is limited compared to owning a real device (especially when the test labs are dark!)